 The size, weight, and payload balance of these vehicles results in some of the most devastating and impactful damage that occurs in roadway accidents.
 Tractor trailers cause catastrophic collisions, often impacting numerous vehicles.
 Injuries and consequences resulting from an 18 wheeler crashes may include:

 The most important thing you can do following a serious 18 wheeler accident is take care of yourself and your health.
 At Thompson Law, we want every client to recover as fully as possible and receive the very best compensation possible.
-Please feel free to reach out anytime 24/7 at (844) 308-8180.
+Please feel free to call our Richardson 18 wheeler accident lawyers anytime 24/7.
 We are here to help and look forward to assisting you in your steps forward to repair and recovery.

 If you are injured in any type of accident, your first priority should be to seek immediate medical attention, even if you are not certain that you are injured.
 Seeking immediate medical treatment does two things: 1) it ensures injuries you sustained are diagnosed and treated; and, 2) it helps eliminate any doubt by the insurance company that your injuries were caused by the accident.